Are whole grains good for gout?

 Come on people!
 Use common sense and don’t follow the fad of the day!
 Watch and see, in several years, this gluten free fad will have come and gone and then some other doctor will come out and write and new book persuading the masses that lettuce is no good or something.
 And he’s going to make millions off of lies!!!
 The fact is only 1% of the general population is allergic to gluten and usually those that are allergic suffer from celiac disease who are sensitive to gluten.
 So 99% of yous can go on and continue eating whole grains and you don’t have to worry that it’s bad for your health.

 The true facts about whole grains that many studies have proven are the following: it reduces heart disease risk, it reduces risk of stroke, it reduces type 2 diabetes risk, it reduces blood pressure, it reduces asthma risk, it reduces colorectal cancer risk and it reduces inflammation in the body and gout risk.
 Please take a look at the numerous studies that I’ve made available to you here and you tell me if whole grains are good for you or not.
+A new 2017 Harvard University study has also concluded how gluten-free diets adopted by a rising number of consumers increase the risk of Type 2 Diabetes.
 Examine the evidence carefully and don’t listen to one man’s view whose goal is probably either fame and/or riches.

 So where does the confusion lie?